grimmelm/ctech404/ctech402/module_1/M1_Codio_While-Loops/exercise_specs.md

 ## Exercise Context
 Write a program that prints out a sequence of numbers starting from 1 and ending in a number specified by a user.

-## Exercise Instructions
-  1. Your program should contain a variable with a value of an user input integer value between 1 and 100.
+1. Prompt user to enter an integer between 1 and 100 on the command line, and assign the user's input to a variable.
-  2. Use a while loop to print out the sequence of numbers starting from 1 and ending in the value input by the user.
+2. Use a while loop to print out the sequence of numbers starting from 1 and ending in the value entered by the user.

 <b>Sample output:</b>
 <pre>Enter an integer between 1 and 100: [User enters 5]